MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 1. Create an Entra ID tenant if they don't have one yet.
 1. Using that tenant, register an application in Entra ID.
 1. Set the app’s Supported Account types to: Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant).
-1. Add the delegated permission openid and profile of Microsoft.Graph to the app.
+1. Add the delegated permission openid and profile of Microsoft.Graph to the application.
 1. Do not publish any scopes in this application.
 1. Add the external identity provider’s valid authorization_endpoint URLs to that application as Reply URLs.

    >[!NOTE]
-   >The authorization_endpoint provided in the provider’s discovery document should be added as a redirect url in the app registration.
+   >The authorization_endpoint provided in the provider’s discovery document should be added as a redirect url in the application registration.
    >Otherwise, you get the following error:
    >*ENTRA IDSTS50161: Failed to validate authorization url of external claims provider!*